 Organizations need to build fraud risk management programs that can support online customer onboarding methods.
 Technological solutions that provide online verification of Identity and documents are needed to mitigate fraud.

-None of the strategies a business can build will help in reducing fraud if there’s not technology to support your business’s needs.
-Customer onboarding can be made secure and faster with DIRO’s online document verification solutions.
+None of the strategies a business can build will help in reducing fraud if there’s no technology to support your business’s needs.
+Customer onboarding can be made secure and faster with DIRO’s online document verification API.